shivam091/unit_measurements/README.md

 #=> false
 ```

-**Check if the unit is a valid unit or alias within the unit group/unit system:**
+**Check if the unit is a valid unit or alias within the unit group:**

 ```ruby
 UnitMeasurements::Length.unit_or_alias?(:m)